GoodbyeBlues/article-summarizer/README.md

 Nvidia GeForce RTX 3090 Specs, Price, and Release Date At the top of the pile is the RTX 3090, the Titan of this generation (without the Titan branding).
 This absolute monster of a card (seriously, it's huge) has a ridiculous 24GB of GDDR6X memory, and can push out 36 shader-tflops, 69 RT-tflops, and 285 Tensor-tflops of GPU power.
 Nvidia claims the card is capable of playing games at 60 fps in 8K.
 It starts at $1,499 and will be available on September 24.

+# Algorithm
+###### General summarizing
+* 1 ) Word association (e.g. 'City', 'Cities')
+* 2 ) Calculate occurences of each word in the artic
+* 3 ) Assign each word a ranking based on the occurences
+* 4 ) Detect periods that do not represent end of sentences (e.g. 'Mr.' is not a full stop)
+* 5 ) Split article into individual sentences
+* 6 ) Rank sentences based on the sum of the ranking of the words in them
+* 7 ) Return X of the most highly ranked sentences in chronological order